 The second lighthouse, although better built, fared even worse.
 First lit on July 1, 1859, the new Bodie Island Lighthouse was designed by the trusty Army Corps of Engineers, and boasted a graceful eighty-foot tower of whitewashed brick and an iron lantern room.
 Its third-order Fresnel lens was visible fifteen miles out to sea, but almost immediately the Civil War brought an end to its usefulness.
 A report in November 1862 indicates that the lighthouse was still standing, though its Fresnel lens had been removed, but before the end of the war the Confederates succeeded in destroying the tower.
 Bodie’s Fresnel lens was later discovered by Union troops in the rotunda of the North Carolina Capitol building, where “a vast pile of lighthouse apparatus: costly lamps and reflectors of Fresnel and Argand” had been cached by the Confederates.

-Except for an unfortunate flock of geese crashing into the lens just eighteen days after it was first lit, the lighthouse has had a relatively peaceful existence.
+Except for an unfortunate flock of geese crashing into the lens just eighteen days after it was first lit, Bodie Island Lighthouse has had a relatively peaceful existence.
 Strategically placed wire screening was put in place to protect the lens from further damage by birds.
 Originally, the spiral stairway, attached to the metal lantern at the top and a copper rod that was inserted into the ground at the base, served as the lightning conductor.
 During a storm, a keeper on one of the stairway landings received a rather severe shock that left the lower half of his body numb for quite some time.
 An engineer recommended that a conducting cable, insulated from the stairway, be run inside the tower, but it took another lightning strike in 1884, before this alteration was made.

 The Annual Report of the Lighthouse Board for 1900, contains the following on Bodie Island: